 Date:

-То: California Natural Resources Agency Environmental Enhancement and Miti gation (EEM) Grant Program
+То: California Natural Resources A Environmental Enhancement a gency nd Mitigation (EEM) Grant Program

-From: Name(s) of Legal Owner (Trust, etc.) Address of Legal Owner(s)
+From: Name(s) of Legal Owner (Trus Address of Legal Owner(s) t, etc.)

 Re: Parcel number(s): County: Property Address:

 To Whon n It May Concern:

-property, awarded Seller, is is a willing participant in the proposed rea er, trust, etc.), owner of the above referenced property transaction.
-Should grant funds be licant), then (name of owner, trust, etc.), as le of the real property for a purchase price
+property, awarded Seller, is is a willing participant in the propos to the grant Applicant (name of gra of owner, trust, etc.), owner of the above referenced sed real property transaction.
+Should grant funds be nt Applicant), then (name of owner, trust, etc.), as the sale of the real property for a purchase price

-Ad cknowledged:
+Ac knowledged:

-Si ignature of land owner Date signed
+Si gnature of land owner Date signed

-Si ignature of land owner Date signed
+Si gnature of land owner Date signed

-Si ignature of land owner Date signed
+Si gnature of land owner Date signed